Karaoke Plays

-"Karaoke Plays" is a song by Newcastle-upon-Tyne band Maxïmo Park.
-It is the fourth single released from their second studio album, Our Earthly Pleasures.
+"Karaoke Plays" is a song by English rock band Maxïmo Park.
+It is the fourth and final single released from their second studio album, Our Earthly Pleasures.
 The single was released on 3 December 2007.
+Among the single's B-sides includes a cover of Justin Timberlake and Clipse's "Like I Love You", of which the band originally recorded for the compilation album Radio 1: Established 1967, released three months earlier celebrating the fourtieth anniversary of BBC Radio 1 singing on air.